 - Damage to the bowel, bladder or major blood vessels

 - Failure to enter the abdominal cavity

+- Bleeding and infection

 - Uterine perforation

 - Bruising

 - Shoulder tip pain

 In extremely rare cases it is necessary to make a bigger incision than planned.
 This is then called a laparotomy.
 If this happens you will need to stay longer in hospital to recover.